 You can test for sealers that may be present in bare concrete by sprinkling water on the surface.
 If the water beads up immediately without turning the surface darker, then you most likely have a sealer that will need to be removed.
 If the water doesn’t bead and the concrete turns darker as the water slowly soaks into the concrete, then no sealer is present.

 If you still are not sure that your garage floor is sealed and you have planned on acid etching the concrete for the surface preparation, then go ahead and apply some acid etch to a small area to test it.
 If it begins to turn yellow and fizz then you do not have sealed concrete.
 If the acid just sits there with little to no reaction, then you have a sealer on the concrete.

 Make note of any cracks, pitting, or spalling that needs to be repaired.
 Though epoxy is self-leveling, it will not fill-in cracks.
 If you have extensive cracks or repairs that need to be made, you may want to consider an optional garage floor covering such as interlocking tile or garage floor mats instead.

 For newly poured concrete, you need to let it cure for a minimum of 30 days for a typical 4” thick slab.
 Curing concrete is still releasing moisture and will cause the floor coating to delaminate if installed too early.

 Moisture test the concrete

-In some cases however, efflorescence can form due to condensation on the concrete itself if you live in a humid area.
+Efflorescence can also form due to the concrete collecting moisture at the surface from condensation if you live in a humid area.
 Efflorescence from condensation will not affect a garage floor coating once it is removed before the application of epoxy.